awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticloadbalancingv2-loadbalancer.md

 `SubnetMappings`  <a name="cfn-elasticloadbalancingv2-loadbalancer-subnetmappings"></a>
 The subnets to attach to the load balancer, specified as a list of `SubnetMapping` property types\.
 You can specify only one subnet per Availability Zone\.
 You must specify either subnets or subnet mappings\.
-\[Application Load Balancers\] The load balancer is allocated one static IP address per subnet\.
+\[Application Load Balancers\] You must specify subnets from at least two Availability Zones\.
 You cannot specify your own Elastic IP addresses\.
-\[Network Load Balancers\] You can specify one Elastic IP address per subnet\.
+\[Network Load Balancers\] You can specify subnets from one or more Availability Zones\.
+You can specify one Elastic IP address per subnet\.
 *Required*: No
 *Type*: List of [Elastic Load Balancing LoadBalancer SubnetMapping](aws-properties-elasticloadbalancingv2-loadbalancer-subnetmapping.md)
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)